shurd/qualityprinter/README.md

 * Start the Android app and enter these coordinates in the EditText boxes
 * In the Android app, select how many pixels you want to add to the outside of icon (Error Buffer)
 * Select the item you are printing.
 An image is selected when the TextView has its name displayed
+* Choose whether or not you wish to search inside of the icon for errors (in addition to searching outside)
 * At the bottom of the screen, a key will be displayed.
-This is your printer key and you will need to enter this key in the parsetest python code.
-Replace the two instances of "Umx4FElpfg" with that of your key.
+This is your printer key and you will need to enter this key in the parsetest python code (mentioned earlier).
 You will only need to do this once
 * Click on "Subtraction" or "Analysis"
 * Press your "Blank Image Setting" button on Proterface
 * When the printer is done moving, set up the Android device on the stand such that the printer bed's border matches where the white rectangle is on the Camera View